 The same procedure can be used to export an existing Mendix cloud database, import it into an on-premises PostgreSQL source database and migrate that to an on-premises non-PostgreSQL target database.

 Export the Mendix cloud database via the Developer Portal.
-This can be accessed using the Nodes page in the Developer Portal: select your app and environment, click Details, click on the Backup tab, select an existing Backup from the list, and click the Download Backup button to download the database to your local file system using the Database URL shown in the dialogue.
+This can be accessed using the Nodes page in the Developer Portal: select your app and environment, click Details, click the Backup tab, select an existing Backup from the list, and click the Download Backup button to download the database to your local file system using the Database URL shown in the dialogue.
 A fresh backup with recent data could also be created first using the Create Backup button.

 4.1 Importing into an On-premises PostgreSQL Database